istio/istio.io/content/en/docs/examples/microservices-istio/add-new-microservice-version/index.md

 ---

-In this module, you deploy a new version of the `reviews` microservice, _v2_, which will return the number and star color of ratings provided by reviewers.
-In a real-world scenario, you would perform lint tests, unit tests, integration tests, end-to-end tests and tests in a staging environment, before the deployment.
+In this module, you deploy a new version of the `reviews` service, `_v2_`, which will return the number and star color of ratings provided by reviewers.
+In a real-world scenario, before you deploy, you would perform static analysis tests, unit tests, integration tests, end-to-end tests and tests in a staging environment.

 1. Deploy the new version of the `reviews` microservice without the `app=reviews` label.
 Without that label, the new version will not be